AGitUser0001/.zsh/README.md

 The switch takes a string that will be expanded, the case takes a shell pattern, done exits switch.
 Continue in switch cases will continue searching the cases, break in switch cases will exit the switch.

 Functions take a name parameter and end with `#end`.
 If the function has no name, it is an iife and will be immediately invoked, in which case you can use `#end [args]`.
 Named functions can be called with `#call <name> [args]`.
 A function works by running a nested define.
+You can return values using `#return <value>`. `#call-and-return <name> [args]` calls a function and returns its result while in a function.
+Return will set $? outside of a function.
+Call-and-return will call a function normally outside of a function. `#call-and-end <name> [args]` will call a function and end the current function (return 0) in a function.
+Outside of a function, `#call-and-end` is invalid.

 Labels take a name, which can have spaces but cannot be a positive integer.
 `#goto <name>` goes to a named label.